 First off, we changed into our maroon ensemble with a bamboo hat to boot.
 The guide explained that the reason visitors are asked to wear this getup is that the elephants are familiar with it.
 They associate it with friends and more importantly food.
 When they see visitors walking towards them wearing it, they are at ease…and know that they are about to get fed.

 Elephants are one of the most intelligent creatures on earth and are incredibly friendly and playful if they are in an environment where they feel happy and safe.
-The level of trust that the elephants have for humans was apparent, despite coming from abusive/exploitative homes.
-It’s a real testament to the amazing work that they are doing at the Elephant Rescue Park.
+The level of trust that the elephants have for humans was apparent, despite coming from abusive and exploitative homes.
+It’s a real testament to the amazing work that the Elephant Rescue Park does.

 I spent around four days in Pai, which I would say is plenty of time to explore the local area.
 On arrival I was a tad disappointed.
 It was far more backpacker-centric and party-oriented than I had envisaged, which I’m far too old/grumpy for these days.
 My expectations were verdant mountains, tree houses and water buffalo as opposed to pizza stands and beer pong.

 The Temple on the Hill (Wat Phra That Mae Yen) is a must-see.
-An impressive all-white Buddha sits at the top which you have to climb many steps to reach.
+The impressive all-white Buddha is well worth the many steps required to reach it.